khaled-dev-loper/nima-kala-wordpress-theme/README.md

-# nima-kala-wordpress-theme
+# Nima Kala Theme For Wordpress
-Nima Kala Theme
+&copy; All files have copyright